-Its smaller form factor and superior codec processing capability also weighs in favor of the X2 2G.
-Both can act as DAC’s, both analog and digital, so whilst I still have a slight preference for the musicality of the M3 I have to admit the X3 2G is the more user-friendly, future-proofed and a wiser choice overall.
+Its smaller form factor and superior codec processing capability also weighs in favor of the X3 Gen 2.
+Both can act as DAC’s, both analog and digital, so whilst I still have a slight preference for the musicality of the M3 I have to admit the X3 2G is the more user-friendly, future-proofed, and a wiser choice overall.
 And, it is $150 cheaper.

 The X3 Gen 2 vs the Shozy Alien

-If random playing and shuffling is your thing in terms of operation I highly recommend the Alien but if you need the assurance of a screen to tell you where you are and what you are doing then the X3 2G is a no brainer.
+If random playing and shuffling is your thing in terms of operation I highly recommend the Alien but if you need the assurance of a screen to tell you where you are and what you are doing then the X3 Gen 2 is a no brainer.
 The X3 is thoroughly modern in that sense whilst the Alien is still a bit of a risk

-The bass in the Alien, like the X3 2G, is neutral and clean and whilst both have an excellent and detailed mid-section I just preferred the more flowing nature of the Alien’s midrange and the stronger more full bodied vocal presence.
+The bass in the Alien, like the X3 2G, is neutral and clean, and whilst both have an excellent and detailed mid-section I just preferred the more flowing nature of the Alien’s midrange and the stronger more full-bodied vocal presence.
 There is a tremendous amount of PraT in the Alien and something that I could listen to for a long time.

 The other major drawback of the Alien though is background hiss with sensitive earphones and the X3 2G, whilst not the blackest of backgrounds or 100% silent is a much better performer than the Alien for hiss.
-When the tracks are in full swing this is really not a huge issue, but it is something to be aware off.
+When the tracks are in full swing this is really not a huge issue, but it is something to be aware of.

 The X3 Gen 2 vs the iHiFi 770

-The 770 sports a single Wolfson WM8740 which is the same DAC as the older X3 but the implementation on the 770 is relatively natural and fuller with a slight bass bias, decent mids and a relaxed treble performance with very little peakiness.
+The 770 sports a single Wolfson WM8740 which is the same DAC as the older X3 but the implementation on the 770 is relatively natural and fuller with a slight bass bias, decent mids, and a relaxed treble performance with very little peakiness.

 Bryan’s final thoughts

 I’ve always held that while the low frequencies dictate the rhythm of the music and the midrange its soul, it is in the highs that the energy of the music is typically felt.
 If everything works smoothly and flawlessly, then all you have to attend to is the music.
 Sadly, this pre-production unit resets all the time.

-All told, after 4 days of experimenting with the EQ of the X3K, I have managed to draw out the rhythm and the soul of this FiiO.
+All told, after 4 days of experimenting with the EQ of the X3 Gen 2, I have managed to draw out the rhythm and the soul of this FiiO.
 Not bad, considering that its soul was quite timid to begin with.
 And I am rather glad that it sounded the way it did for a dap that will be marketed at around $199.